One Lovely Life

 8. Get ready to roll out your dough.
 Place a piece of parchment paper down on the counter and very lightly flour it with 1 Tbsp. flour or less.

 9. Unwrap 1 of the dough discs and lightly flour the top.
-Cover with a second piece of parchment paper and use a rolling pin to roll the dough out to about 1/4″ thick.
+Cover with a second piece of parchment paper and use a rolling pin to roll dough out to about 1/4″ thick.
 Carefully, remove the top piece of parchment paper.

 12. Repeat steps 8-11 with the second disc of dough.